laurylopes/laurylopes/resume.md

 As an analytics engineer with skills in SQL, dbt, Python, and data modelling I am motivated by helping data users in organisations to work faster and autonomously in their analytical roles.
 With a background in scientific research, I switched to data during the pandemic and found a passion for modeling and coding.
 I thrive on breaking down complex data problems into small, solvable parts.

 ## Expertise
-SQL, dbt, git, ETL, ELT, data modeling and quality
+SQL, dbt, git, ETL, ELT, data modelling, testing and documentation

 ## Experience